A Paradigm of Peace

 The universe within.

-Faster-than-light (non-local) actions a', of quantum mechanics, can be modeled simply with local actions a turned "inside-out" about the singular surface of radius h, the value of Planck's constant.
+Faster-than-light (non-local) actions S ', of quantum mechanics, can be modeled simply with local actions S turned "I-O" across the singular surface of radius h, the value of Planck's constant.

-Antigravitational (dark energy) spacetime intervals Δs', of general relativity, can be modeled simply with local spacetime intervals Δs turned "inside-out" about the singular surface of radius L*, the value of the Planck length.
+Antigravitational (dark energy) spacetime intervals Δs', of general relativity, can be modeled simply with local spacetime intervals Δs turned "I-O" across the singular surface of radius L*, the value of the Planck length.

 |by Loren Booda|